-Actual cost method ─ you can claim the actual work-related portion of all your running expenses, which you need to calculate on a reasonable basis.
+3. Actual costs method - You can claim the actual work-related portion of your running expenses, which you need to calculate on a reasonable basis.

-What records do I need to keep to prove my claims?
+What records do I need to keep proving my claims?

-If you use the shortcut method, you need to keep a record of the hours you worked at home, for example, timesheets, Outlook calendar or diary notes.
+If you use the shortcut method, you need to keep a record of the hours you worked at home.
+This could be a timesheet, roster, diary or similar document that shows the hours you worked.

 If you use the other methods, you must also keep a record of the number of hours you worked from home along with records of your expenses.
 For more information on what those records are see home office expenses.